Graham County DUI Guide

 Critical Deadlines

-- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Arizona Department of Motor Vehicles (MVD).
-Failing to request this hearing will automatically suspend your driver's license.
+- Admin Per Se Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Arizona Department of Transportation (ADOT) Motor Vehicle Division (MVD).
+Failure to request a hearing within this timeframe will result in an automatic suspension of your driver's license, ranging from 90 days to one year.
+The hearing request can be faxed to 602-241-1624.

 DUI Enforcement in Graham County